Registration of EV Chargers

 EV Charger Approval Label

-To check the validity of an approval label, you may enter the type approval ID indicated on the approval label (red circle in image) on LTA’s OneMotoring website.
+To check the validity of an approval label, you may enter the type approval ID indicated on the approval label (red circle in the above image) on LTA’s OneMotoring website.
 The relevant technical information of the EV charger will be displayed and should correspond with the EV charger that the label is affixed on.
 If you encounter any discrepancies in the information displayed, please inform LTA at LTA_EV_Charging@lta.gov.sg.

 EV chargers must be installed (for fixed EV chargers) and certified as fit for charging EVs according to requirements under the EVCA, before they can be registered with LTA.
 The Certificate of Fitness issued after the installation and certification of an EV charger will need to be provided during the subsequent registration of the EV charger with LTA.

 EV chargers can only be installed and/or used in certain locations depending on their class of approval and EV connector type.
+For instance, a non-fixed charger is only allowed to be used in a restricted access location [1].

-Refer to the section on Installation and Certification of EV Chargers for more information before purchasing or registering your charger.
+Please refer to the section on Installation and Certification of EV Chargers for more information before purchasing or registering your charger.

 Upon successful registration, EV charger owners (or Registered Responsible Persons (RRPs) will be issued with a registration mark (image below) which must be affixed onto the EV charger within 60 days, as proof of registration.
 Please refer to section 2.1 of the Guidelines for the Registration of EV Chargers (PDF, 567kB) for details on how to affix the registration mark.